NetherStarMC/NetherStarMC-Font-Pack/README.md

 Yes!
 However, you have to include this README file, or you'll be nothing but a pirate, and pirates can go hang!

 ## Where did you even get these fonts?
-From multiple free font websites (e.g., DaFont.com and 1001 Fonts, among others), including those from the _Fonts_ folder on my computer.
+From multiple free font websites (e.g., DaFont.com and 1001 Fonts, among others), and a good few from the _Fonts_ folder on my computer.

 More questions to come.